ltw-webdev-javascript/curriculum/whats-yo-name.md

       - label: "HTML snippets"
         text: "Create the boilerplate with `html5`, `viewport`"

-  - title: "Link the Javascript to the HTML"
+  - title: "Link the JavaScript to the HTML"
     before: |
-      At the bottom of the `index.html` file we need to connect the Javascript file.
+      At the bottom of the `index.html` file we need to connect the JavaScript file.
     code_lang: "html"
     code_file: "index.html"
     code: |